Highfields Spencer Academy

 Spencer Academies Trust believe that children learn best when they are engaged in an exciting, creative and tailored curriculum.
 With that in mind, our design for the school boasts eight spacious classrooms, a landscape garden and a ‘habitat area’ for a biodiverse outdoor learning zone, allowing the pupils to engage and interact with the external environment, increasing their stimulation and creating the opportunity for them to gain practical hands-on learning.

 Internally, the large classrooms will feature a modern and bright design throughout, creating positive and engaging learning environments.
 The building will provide an effective healthy indoor environment with natural daylighting and ventilation along with thermal comfort and acoustics which have been designed to support educational attainment.
-Outside, the school will have great sporting facilities with a hard play area, marked netball and basketball courts, and a large grass football pitch.
+Outside, the school will have great sporting facilities with a hard play area with marked netball and basketball courts, and a large grass football pitch.
 The nursery and reception class entrances will have external canopies, as will the main entrance to provide weather protection and covered outdoor play.

-As the school needs to be handed over in July 2020, allowing Spencer Academies Trust to move in ready for the September term, this gave the design and project teams only 17 months to design and deliver the new school.
+As the school needed to be handed over in July 2020, allowing Spencer Academies Trust to move in ready for the September term, this gave the design and project teams only 17 months to design and deliver the new school.
 The tight timescale required the teams to move quickly and enter into a six-week engagement period with the council, in order to put the school plans and architectural drawings in for approval almost straight away.
 This is where offsite solutions come into their own.
 Having previously delivered schools within similar timeframes and utilising offsite solutions, we know that the building can pretty much be guaranteed to be delivered on time and to the highest quality, as the mitigating circumstances such as bad weather will not impact the project.